Michael-JB/bm25/README.md

 'sparse embedding' of each document.
 You can use these sparse embeddings directly, or upload them to a vector database and query them from there.

-BM25 assumes that you know the average (meaningful) word count of your documents ahead of time.
+BM25 assumes that you know the average (meaningful) token count of your documents ahead of time.
 This crate provides utilities to compute this.
 If this assumption doesn't hold for your use-case, you have two options: (1) make a sensible guess (e.g. based on a sample); or (2) configure the algorithm to disregard document length.
-The former is recommended if most of your documents are around the same size.
+The former is recommended.

 BM25 has three parameters: `b`, `k1` and `avgdl`.
-These terms match the formula given on Wikipedia. `avgdl` ('average document length') is the aforementioned average meaningful word count;
+These terms match the formula given on Wikipedia. `avgdl` ('average document length') is the aforementioned average meaningful token count;
 you should always provide a value for this and the crate can fit this for you. `b` controls document length normalization; `0` means no normalisation (length will not affect score) while `1` means full normalisation.
 If you know `avgdl`, `0.75` is typically a good choice for `b`.
 If